marksmccann/modality/README.md

 }
 ```
 #### Hide on Load
-If your modal is visible for a second before Modality can hide it for you, manually hide it with an inline style. *Modality will remove that style after initialization.*
+If your modal is visible for a second before Modality can hide it for you, manually hide it with an inline style. *Modality will remove that style when initialized.*
 ```html
 <div id="yourModalId" style="display:none;"></div>
 ```
 #### Focus Event
 For accessiblity reasons, the `tabindex` attribute is added to your modal dynamically to make it focusable.
-Modality does not add any styles for this, but if you want to, here is how you would do it.
+Modality does not add any styles for the focus event, but if you want to, here is how you would do it.
 ```css
 .yourNewClass:focus {
     outline: -webkit-focus-ring-color auto 5px;
 }
 ```
 #### Example
 In case you want some help styling your modal, here is a simple example.
 ```css